Víctor Valdés: Coaching career

 On 1 June 2018, Valdés returned to football as a manager by acquiring his UEFA Pro Licence alongside compatriots such as Xavi, Raúl and Xabi Alonso.
 Valdés started coaching amateur side ED Moratalaz's youth ranks, where he achieved two regional titles.
 On 19 July 2019, Valdés returned to Barcelona to coach its Juvenil A side.
 He was sacked on 7 October due to disagreements with La Masia director Patrick Kluivert.

 Valdés returned to the touchline in May 2020, when he was appointed the manager of UA Horta in the fourth-tier Tercera División.
-He left in January 2021 in order to 'focus on Joan Laporta's presidential project' as reported by Mundo Deportivo, with Laporta wanting to ake Valdes part of the new board if he won the presidential election in March 2021.
+He left in January 2021 in order to 'focus on Joan Laporta's presidential project' as reported by Mundo Deportivo, with Laporta wanting to make Valdes part of the new board if he won the presidential election in March 2021.

 On 24 April 2025, Valdés was appointed by Real Ávila CF with two games left of the fourth-tier Segunda Federación season on a contract until the end of the following campaign; Miguel de la Fuente had already qualified the team for the promotion playoffs.
 On 19 May, after semi-final elimination to CP Cacereño, he resigned; his four-game record was split between wins and losses.